luontola/ccorr/README.txt

  ### System Requirements ###

-- J2SE Runtime Environment 5.0 or later from http://java.sun.com/
+- Java 6 JRE or later from http://java.sun.com/
 - Enough free hard drive space for the output files